-The office products giant's North American retail business (stores and online) contributes about 50% of sales.
-Its North American Commercial segment sells and delivers office products and services directly to business, and accounts for about a third of total sales.
+The office products giant's North American retail business (stores and online) contributes nearly 50% of sales.
+Its North American Commercial segment sells and delivers office products and services directly to business, and accounts for 35% of total sales.
 Staples' International arm runs stores and provides direct-to-consumer and direct-to-business delivery of office products in about two dozen countries.
 Looking to tap the talent of area engineers, Staples in mid-2014 opened a new Development Center in Seattle that focuses on testing and launching online selling models, among other functions.

 International expansion became a priority for Staples when sales in North America slowed as a result of the deep recession.
-To that end, Staples focused on further expanding its operations in Europe, where it has grown to about 280 retail locations.
+To that end, Staples focused on further expanding its operations in Europe, where it has grown to about 320 retail locations.
 Other new markets for the company include Argentina and China.
 It is looking to other emerging markets, including India and Brazil, where it operates a delivery business.
 Staples has a 50-50 joint venture with India's largest retailer, Pantaloon, to bring office supply warehouse stores to India.
-In China, where the company has 25-plus stores, Staples has partnered with United Parcel Service to launch co-branded stores there.
+In China, where the company has more than 25 stores, Staples has partnered with United Parcel Service to launch co-branded stores there.
 Australia is also on Staples's short list for international expansion.
 It has taken full control of Corporate Express Australia, after bidding A$390 million for the roughly 40% it didn't already own.
-Adding Finland to its domain, in 2010 Staples acquired Oy Lindell Ab.
-Some 120 years old, Oy Lindell has seven company-owned and two franchised office supply stores in Finland.

 Staples two main competitors in the US, Office Depot and OfficeMax, merged in late 2013 to create a combined company with about $17 billion in annual sales, an amount that while impressive is still substantially below the $24 billion and change Staples rang up in fiscal 2013.
 Together, they hope to create a more formidable rival to Staples.
 Also, Staples is facing increased competition from online giant Amazon.com, as consumers increasingly avoid big-box stores and instead opt for the convenience of the Web.